 Most of the other archetypes work on a pedestal system – their customers find them aspirational and want to be like them but they tend to raise them up as untouchable.
 The secret sauce of the Everyman is their ability to show everyone how ordinary people can be extraordinary.
 Just an Average Jane, doing her best.

 The thing that makes you great is your accessibility.
 You’re ‘just like everyone else’.

-It’s sounding all a bit boring isn’t it?
-The Everyman archetype is so much more than a bowl of lukewarm oatmeal.
-I promise.
+It’s all sounding a bit boring, isn’t it?
+But the Everyman archetype is so much more than a bowl of lukewarm oatmeal – I promise.

 There are 12 different Brand Archetypes.
 Healer, Rebel, Alchemist, Innocent, Explorer, Everyman, Hero, Jester, Lover, Sage, Queen and Creator.

 LET’S TALK ABOUT THE EVERYMAN ARCHETYPE… HERE’S HOW TO TELL IF THAT’S YOU.

 Your achievements are, like, totally inspirational

 Because you’re just like everyone else, your achievements are extra special.
 No one can relate to the offspring of millionaires becoming millionaires themselves or genetically blessed people making careers out of modelling.
 It’s fun to look at it but it’s not particularly inspiring.
 Being beautiful or rich isn’t within the control of most people so we’re really all looking for a realistic idol – someone like us.

 The Everyman gives their followers hope.
 Your greatest gift to your followers is to show them how you can rise from mediocrity and be a success.